mckennapsean/dissertation/content/06-security.md

 ## Design Process

 This design study focused on creating a dashboard for cyber security patterns.
-To present these patterns, sthere was an emphasis on users beyond the network analyst.
+To present these patterns, there was an emphasis on users beyond the network analyst.
 As such, it was necessary to incorporate these other users, their needs, and workflows into the design process in order to create the final BubbleNet dashboard.
 This design process highlighted key insights into the connection, similarities, and differences of user-centered design and a design study, and these insights make this work unique compared to past user-centered design papers for cyber security.
-As a result, we reflected on this design process and modeled it in the form of Wood et al.'s discourse channels, which are _"complex relationship between producers and consumers of a visualization."_
+In particular, we found that the framing of the design activity framework succinctly captured, described, and guided our design process more effectively than the nine-stage framework process for design studies.
+As a result of using the design activity framework, we reflected on this design process and modeled it in the form of Wood et al.'s discourse channels, which are _"complex relationship between producers and consumers of a visualization."_ [@Wood2014] In this work, we utilized four distinct discourse
-[@Wood2014] In this work, we utilized four distinct discourse channels: a software company, a research organization, university information security, and an operational organization.
-These different discourse channels interacted together and led to successful visualization artifacts as a result.
+channels: a software company, a research organization, university information security, and an operational organization.
+These different discourse channels interacted together in unique ways that led to successful visualization artifacts as a result.

 ![
-  An overview of our design process.
-Four distinct channels played a role in BubbleNet's design, the first was previous work, and the second and fourth were various users in two distinct settings, both research and operational.
-  The third channel involved a network analyst from a university.
-Each channel involved different sets of users and data, but the final BubbleNet dashboard design and deployments all occurred due to the interaction of artifacts and user feedback across all of these channels.
+  This is an overview of our design process.
+Four distinct channels played a role in BubbleNet's design, the first channel was previous work, and the second and fourth channels involved users in two distinct settings, both research and operational.
+The third channel involved a network analyst from our university.
+Each channel incorporated different sets of users and data, but the final BubbleNet dashboard design and deployments all occurred due to the interaction of artifacts and user feedback across all of these channels.
 ](figures/bubble-net/process-daf.pdf){#fig:process width="100%"}